-This dish has quickly become one of my favourite breakfast dishes that is so good you will be forgiven for wanting to make it for dinner too!
-It’s a breakfasty spin on Ratatouille, a french stew like dish made of vegetables cooked in a rich tomato sauce.
-For this recipe I used chopped eggplant, bell pepper and zucchini which are sauteed with onion and garlic and then left to simmer in tomato sauce and herbs until tender.
+Whole30 Ratatouille Baked Eggs has quickly become one of my favourite breakfast dishes that is so good you will be forgiven for wanting to make it for dinner too!
+It’s a breakfasty spin on Ratatouille, a French stew like dish made of vegetables cooked in a rich tomato sauce.
+For this recipe I used chopped eggplant, bell pepper and zucchini which are sautéed with onion and garlic and then left to simmer in tomato sauce and herbs until tender.
 This is the perfect saucy base to top with baked eggs (my favourite way to cook eggs) with an ooey gooey runny yolk.

 For those who don’t like cooking first thing in the morning, this is the recipe for you.
 The ratatouille mixture can be completely prepared up to 3 days in advance.
 The morning of simply transfer everything to a skillet, crack in an egg and cook for 10 minutes until set.
 No early wake up required!

-Why you are going to love these Ratatouille Baked Eggs:
+Why you are going to love these Whole30 Ratatouille Baked Eggs:

 - It’s loaded with veggies: chopped eggplant, zucchini and peppers are simmered until tender in a tomato sauce.
 The saucy vegetables are so rich flavour.